 “Wait, you said: symbols... educated... broom?”

 “We don’t have broom either!”

-"And what about chalk?"
+"And what about a chalk stick?"

 Kraus was confused by this demand.

-“There should be little blackboard over there in that box with toys,” answered he and ran to get required item.
+“There should be little blackboard over there in that box with toys,” answered he and ran to get a required item.
 He was back in a second holding a block of calcium carbonate.
 Berg swiftly grabbed it and began to draw something on the ground.
 Chalk crumbled between his fingers but the picture was still legible.